 Gwenn’s team of horticultural therapists offer two models of outreach programs to local schools who work with children with autism:

 Gradual Curriculum Enhancement–Therapists bring plants to local classrooms or schools bring their students to the hospital’s gardens for weekly sessions.
 Each lesson is tailored to enhance the classroom’s curriculum, and therapists work to find the best way to communicate with each child participating.
 “All children can learn,” shares Gwenn.
 “Therapists just need to find the right door to communicate with them, and especially with children with severe autism, the door may be less obvious.
 Usually a child will take interest in some part of the activity and then the therapist can identify that as the door.”

 Prevocational Programs–The NYU Medical Center team also works with older students aged 17 to 21 on job and life skills.
 The older students visit the garden a couple of times a week to learn about plants and practice teamwork.
 Gwenn notes that one of the most remarkable things about this program is “watching kids who you would not consider leaders take on leadership roles.”
 The program helps build confidence, pride, and a sense of responsibility.

 When asked why she thought horticultural therapy was such a useful tool for working with children with autism, Gwenn responded, “Nature is non-judgmental, alive and real.
 They can touch and feel, plant a seed and watch it grow.”
 Here are a few specific strategies Gwenn’s team of therapists employ that contribute to their program’s success:

 Students explore and participate on their own terms.
-Many of the youth are tactilely defensive, so they are never forced to complete any activity.
-Curiosity and engagement in the lessons will encourage most students to take down their own barriers.
+Many of the youth are tactile defensive, so they are never forced to complete any activity.
+Curiosity and engagement in the lessons will encourage most students to let down their own barriers.